jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

-After some experimenting, it turns out that I can return consistently to system - but my pointer to the command I want to run is getting shuffled around the stack for some wierd reason - my idea was to base the address of the stack leaked in previous steps - adjust that address by a known offset (for example, by observing that my buffer is located `0xfefe` bytes after the leaked pointer - I could make
+After some experimenting, it turns out that I can return consistently to system - but my pointer to the command I want to run is getting shuffled around the stack for some weird reason - my idea was to base the address of the stack leaked in previous steps - adjust that address by a known offset (for example, by observing that my buffer is located `0xfefe` bytes after the leaked pointer - I could make